Charlotte County, New Brunswick

 Charlotte County (2021 population 26,015) is the most southwestern county of New Brunswick, Canada.

 It was formed in 1784 when New Brunswick was partitioned from Nova Scotia and named for Queen Charlotte.
-Once a layer of local government, the county seat was abolished with the New Brunswick Equal Opportunity program in 1966.
+Once a layer of local government, the county government was abolished with the New Brunswick Equal Opportunity program in 1966.
 Counties continue to be used as census subdivisions by Statistics Canada.

-Located in the southwestern corner of the province, bordering the US state of Maine, Charlotte County is at the northern end of the Appalachian Mountains, which gives it a rugged terrain that includes Mount Pleasant.
+Located in the southwestern corner of the province, bordering the U.S. state of Maine, Charlotte County is at the northern end of the Appalachian Mountains, which gives it a rugged terrain that includes Mount Pleasant.
 The St. Croix, Magaguadavic, and Digdegaush rivers drain into the Bay of Fundy.
 The county includes the large, populated islands of Grand Manan, White Head, Deer Island, and Campobello.

 Eighteen per cent of the workforce is employed in aquaculture.
 Connors Bros., the largest sardine canning facility in North America, is located in Blacks Harbour.
 Cooke Aquaculture is an Atlantic salmon farming company, founded and headquartered in St. George.
-A paper mill, operated by JD Irving, is in Utopia, and Flakeboard Co.
-Ltd. operates outside of St. Stephen.
+A paper mill, operated by J.D.
+Irving, Limited, is in Utopia, and Flakeboard Co.
+Ltd. operates outside St. Stephen.
 Ganong Bros., Canada's oldest chocolate company, maintains its factory in St. Stephen.

-Governance is in the form of New Brunswick municipalities in the case of the towns of St. Andrews, St. George, and St. Stephen, the villages of Grand Manan and Blacks Harbour, and the rural community of Campobello Island.
-The remaining parts of the county are administered as local service districts of the Southwest New Brunswick Regional Service Commission, except Clarendon, which is part of RSC 11 in neighbouring Sunbury County.
+Governance is provided by New Brunswick municipalities for the towns of Saint Andrews, and St. Stephen, the village of Grand Manan, and the rural communities of Eastern Charlotte and Campobello Island.
+The remaining parts of the county are administered as part of Southwest Rural District, except Clarendon, which is part of Capital Region Rural District.

+History

+Once the international border was delineated in Charlotte County and its islands, the area quickly became one of the foremost smuggling locales in the North Atlantic, compared to St. Marys, Georgia and the German Heligoland archipelago.
+In 1998, RCMP busted a smuggling operation by Seamus Skinner valued at forty million dollars.

+During the War of 1812, the United States and British North America agreed to a ceasefire on the border between St. Stephen and Calais, as "a collision between those whose dwellings are within gunshot of each other would have produced the most unhappy consequences...and the authorities effectually restrained the violence that sometimes springs from rash and intemperate men."

+Journalist John Edward Belliveau wrote that the county's residents "are distinctly oriented toward the American yankees who have always been their neighbours…detached from the rest of the province, they are independent and because they do not come in contact with the French-speaking areas they have not been concerned with French/English issues.".